RafaelDavisH/notes-blog/src/content/blog/added-copy-code-button.md

 }
 ```

-The only difference with my code from Tim's is that I added color for the button's font to match my theme colors.
+The only difference between my code and Tim’s is that I changed the button’s font color to match my theme.
 And that's it.